-Medical professionals are in high demand all across the globe - including the Great White North.
-Due to the country's major skills shortages, there are an abundance of vacancies in the country's health sector, so if you're a doctor looking for opportunities, the door is wide open for you to immigrate to Canada.
+Medical professionals are in high demand globally - including the Great White North.
+Due to the country's major skills shortages, there are abundant vacancies in the country's health sector.
+If you're a doctor looking for opportunities, the door is wide open for you to immigrate to Canada.

 - British Columbia: Very good

 - Yukon: Good

 - Alberta: Good

 Nova Scotia currently has the highest demand for doctors in Canada.
 The province's Provincial Nominee Program (PNP) has targeted the Physicians Stream and Labour Market Priorities for Physicians Stream.